top of page

 Several nice walking trails along with pregame picnic areas on the grounds of Elysian Park are outside Dodger Stadium and provide some of the natural scenery beyond Dodger Stadium.

-Aside from Elysian Park’s picnic areas and the scenery, it provides the yard, the surrounding area does not offer much pre- or post-game entertainment or dining options.
+Aside from Elysian Park’s picnic areas and the scenery it provides the yard, the surrounding area does not offer a ballpark village with pre- or post-game entertainment or dining options that fans have become accustomed to in some of the post Camden Yards era venues.
 However, The Shortstop, a local dive bar not far from the stadium, is a favorite among Dodger fans.
 Chinatown and Downtown L.A. are also a short drive from the yard and offer several pre- and post-game dining options.

 Fans 5

 As the Dodgers approach another postseason run, crowds of more than 40,000 are a regular occurrence.
-The home nine’s current run of 10 consecutive post-season appearances has done nothing to dull the enthusiasm of the Dodger Blue Faithful.
+The home nine’s current run of 11 consecutive post-season appearances has done nothing to dull the enthusiasm of the Dodger Blue Faithful.

 Dodger Blue runs deep throughout many Angeleno’s hearts and throughout Southern California as they are a loud and passionate bunch.

 The Dodgers, like their purple and gold counterparts at the Crypto.com Arena, can attract many a Hollywood crowd.
 Dodger blue and white are the colors you see decked among the fans who proudly show their passion.
-Though some are there stargaze or “to be seen” as can be the case with any L.A. sporting event, Dodgers fans cheer loudly for their hometown team and often in large numbers.
+Though some are there to stargaze or “to be seen” as can be the case with any L.A. sporting event, Dodgers fans cheer loudly for their hometown team and often in large numbers.

 Access 4